-These transactions were accounted for as purchases in accordance with SFAS No. 141, Business Combinations; therefore, the tangible assets acquired were recorded at fair value on the acquisition date.
-These acquisitions were not significant on a pro-forma basis, and therefore, pro-forma financial statements are not provided.
-The operating results of the businesses acquired are included in the accompanying consolidated statement of operations from the date of acquisition.
-The primary areas of the purchase price allocations that are not yet finalized relate to the valuation of inventory, accrued liabilities, intellectual property, and residual goodwill.
-The acquired businesses are part of EMCORE's Fiber Optics operating segment.
+This transaction was accounted for as a purchase in accordance with SFAS No. 141, Business Combinations; therefore, the tangible assets acquired were recorded at fair value on the acquisition date.
+This acquisition was not significant on a pro-forma basis, and therefore, proforma financial statements were not and are not provided.
+The operating results of the business acquired are included in the accompanying consolidated statement of operations from the date of acquisition.
+The primary areas of the purchase price allocations that are not yet finalized relate to the valuation of accrued liabilities, intellectual property, and residual goodwill.
+The acquired business is part of EMCORE's Fiber Optics operating segment.